polyakovkrylo/killemall/README.md

 health level
 * The hero has been poisoned with a poison level bigger than hero's health level.
-In that case the protagonist still has one move to pick a health pack before he will die.
+In that case the protagonist still has one move to pick a health pack before he dies.

-Before starting the game, player should pick the level, number of enemies and health packs in the world, minimal energy cost of moving through one tile and a level of optimization for the model's controller:
+Before starting the game, player should choose the level, number of enemies and health packs in the world, minimal energy cost of moving through one tile and a level of optimization for the model's controller:

 ![img def](img/popup.png)

-Afterwards the main window will appear allowing player to move across the world and beat enemies:
+Afterwards, the main window will appear, allowing the player to move across the world and beat enemies:

 ![img def](img/mainwindow.png)